inet-framework/inet-tutorials/wireless/doc/step13.rst

 compute the altitude, we need the hosts' (x,y,z) positions and the ground's elevation at those points.
 The z coordinates of hosts have been set to 1.7m in an earlier step.
-The ground's elevation is defined by the ground model. which is part of the physical environment model.
+The ground's elevation is defined by the ground model, which is part of the physical environment model.

 In this model, we'll use :ned:`FlatGround` for the ground model, and specify it to the ``physicalEnvironment`` module.
 (Note that we added